Rockset Concepts, Design & Architecture

 - Tailer: Its job is to fetch new incoming data from a variety of data sources, be it a transactional database, like MongoDB or Amazon DynamoDB, a streaming data source, like Apache Kafka or Amazon Kinesis, or a data lake, like Amazon S3.

-- 2. Leaf: It comprises a powerfol indexing engine.
+- Leaf: It comprises a powerful indexing engine.
 It indexes all data that arrives from the Tailer.
-The indexing component builds multiple types of indexes—inverted, columnbased, row-based—on the fields of a data set.
+The indexing component builds an efficient Converged Index™ on the fields of a data set.
 The goal of indexing is to make any query on any data field fast.

 The Tailer, Leaf, and Aggregator run as discrete microservices in disaggregated fashion, each of which can be independently scaled up and down as needed.
 The system scales Tailers when there is more data to ingest, scales Leaves when data size grows, and scales Aggregators when the number or complexity of queries increases.
 This independent scalability allows the system to execute queries in an efficient and cost-effective manner.

 The ALT architecture gives application developers the ability to run low-latency queries on semistructured data sets without any prior transformation.
-Due to the scalability of the aggregator tier, accelerated by the multiple indexes on the data, the data transformation process can occur as part of the query itself.
+Due to the scalability of the aggregator tier, accelerated by Rockset's efficient use of indexes on the data, the data transformation process can occur as part of the query itself.

 Separation of Storage and Compute